Posted Sunday, November 26, 2023

-The Accountable Plan template spreadsheet is now combined with our Income Statement template which is used primarily for gathering up your year-end tax information.
-Please click on the Tab labeled Accountable Plan once you download the template spreadsheet.
+The Accountable Plan Template spreadsheet is now combined with our Income Statement template which is used primarily for gathering up your year-end tax information.
+Please click on the Excel Tab labeled Accountable Plan once you download the template spreadsheet.

 Accountable Plan Reimbursements